MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/integration-services/security.md

   - In API Management, use the jwt-validation policy element to require an OAuth flow for connections to endpoints.

   - In Azure Storage and Key Vault, setup access policies to restrict access to specific identities.

-- Use IP Filtering to lock down your endpoints so they can only be accessed by known network addresses.

-- Always follow the principal of least privilege when assigning access: give an identity the minimum permissions it needs.
-Sometimes this will involve creating a custom AAD role.
-If there isn’t a built-in role with the minimal permissions you need, consider creating a custom role with just these permissions.
+### Governance design recommendations

+- Actively use [**Azure Policy**](/azure/governance/policy/overview) to look for security issues/flaws e.g., endpoints without IP Filtering.

+- Where available, use [**Microsoft Defender for Cloud**](/azure/defender-for-cloud/defender-for-cloud-introduction) to scan your resources and identify potential weaknesses.

+- Regularly review audit logs (ideally using an automated tool) to identify both security attacks, and any unauthorized access to your resources.

+- Look at the use of penetration testing, to identify any weaknesses in your security design.

 - Use automated deployment to configure security.
 Where possible, use a CI/CD pipeline like Azure DevOps with Terraform to not only deploy your resources, but also to configure security.
 This ensures your resources will be automatically protected whenever they are deployed.

-- Regularly review audit logs (ideally using an automated tool) to identify both security attacks, and any unauthorized access to your resources.

-- Look at the use of penetration testing, to identify any weaknesses in your security design.

 ## Next step